unilaiva/unilaiva-songbook/README.md

 with `\brk`.
 These are mostly not needed, as `songs` package does quite a good job in deciding these.

+Lines ought to be less than 100 characters long (is anyone using 80 column terminals still?), unless it is too much trouble.

+### Measure bars and beats ###

 If using measure bars and a measure ends at the end of a lyric line, put a bar line `|` to *both* the end of the lyric line and the beginning of the next one (if one exists).
 If a measure in the end of a lyric line continues